 In the coming months, Eurowings will be installing “real” business class seats on select Airbus A320neo aircraft.
 The airline has chosen a reclining business class product from Italian manufacturer Geven, with an adjustable backrest, ergonomic design, and a lot more pitch than you’ll currently find.

 For now this is a trial, designed specifically for medium haul routes.
 What’s interesting is that Eurowings will actually offer two tiers of business class.
-This isn’t in lieu of the existing business class, but rather, is in addition to it.
+This new product isn’t in lieu of the existing business class, but rather, is in addition to it.
 Eurowings BIZclass will continue to be offered, featuring economy seats with blocked middles.
 Then there will be eight Eurowings Premium BIZ seats at the front of the cabin.

 Here’s how Eurowings CEO Jens Bischof describes this move: